eranws/cg/ex5/src/Readme.txt

 Sphere lights:
 We implemented sphere lights simply by adding a radius member to the PointLight class.
-A PointLight is instanciated from this class with radius EPSILON.
+A PointLight is instantiated from this class with radius EPSILON.
 We implemented shadow rays by defining 6 fixed point on the sphere (corresponding with the 6 touching points of a bounding box), and added more random shadow rays as a function of the light radius - This will make results more accurate, since the larger the light is,